Author: Justin Schmid

 The Food Safety Modernization Act (FSMA) is an important law that impact the trucking industry.
 It’s also the first major alteration to food safety laws since the 1940s.

-The US government enacted the FSMA in 2011 to ensure that the US food supply is safe.
+The US government enacted the rules in 2011 to ensure that the US food supply is safe.
 The law shifts focus from responding to contamination to preventing it from occurring in the first place.
 It includes a rule on Sanitary Transportation of Human and Animal Food (STF) to protect foods from contamination during transportation.